solo-io/supergloo/BUILD.md

 * `mesh-discovery`, the pod that discovers service meshes and workloads.
 Lives in `./services/mesh-discovery`
 * `mesh-networking`, the pod that handles user-written Service Mesh Hub configuration.
 Lives in `./services/mesh-networking`

+Throughout all of your development, you can also rely on `meshctl check` to see if it can detect any problems with your setup.

 ## Important `make` Targets

 * `make update-deps` - download Go CLI tools used to generate and format code.
 Should be run before doing local dev.